kerensaa/IT2810/recipes_app/README.md

 To run the tests, make sure to cd into /recipes_app.
 Then run the following commands:
 1. Run `npm install`
 2. Run `npm run test`

+This project uses cypress for end-to-end testing.
+To run cypress make sure to be in /recipes_app and run `npm install`
+ Then to run the tests use: `npx cypress run`
+ To see the test run in browser use `npx cypress open` and choose the spec.cy.ts file.